We00001/GithubStars/README.md

 ```bash
 python star_scraper.py
 ```
-This script will save the repository names and their corresponding star counts to a file named `repo_stars.json`.
+This script will save the repository names and their corresponding star counts to a file named `star_test.csv`.

 ### 4. Generate Visualization Webpage
 Run the `visualization.py` script to generate the final visualization webpage.
 This script will read the `repo_stars.json` file and create an interactive chart in a file named `visualization.html`.